josdejong/typed-function/README.md

     var f = typed.find(fn, 'number, string');
     ```

+-   `typed.isTypedFunction(entity: any): boolean`

+    Check if an entity is a typed function created by this instance of
+    typed-function.
+It returns false on typed functions created by other
+    isolated instances (as returned by `typed.create`) and on all other
+    entities.

 -   `typed.addType(type: {name: string, test: function} [, beforeObjectTest=true]): void`

     Add a new type.
 A type object contains a name and a test function.